-HSB also provides members with the option to have a detailed Machinery and Equipment Risk Assessment conducted at their facilities.
-These risk assessments are similar in process to the fire protection surveys but will focus specifically on critical machinery and equipment risk exposures and offer advice for potential improvements.

-Select members may be targeted for these evaluations due to specific large/critical equipment which will support underwriting purposes.
-Surveys can be requested anytime at no additional fee.
-MPP Engineering Administrators may be contacted to request a survey or for more information.
+Machinery and Equipment Risk Assessments may be conducted at select member facilities.
+These risk assessments are similar in process to the fire protection surveys, but focus specifically on critical machinery and equipment risk exposures.
+These evaluations are typically performed due to specific large/critical equipment, and may be necessary for underwriting purposes.
+These surveys services may also be requested by members, if desired.
+Please contact the MPP Engineering Program Administrators for more information, or to request a survey.

-Natural Catastrophe Program Studies
+Other Property Risk Studies and Reviews

-Individual members can also contract with the MPP Engineering Program administrators to provide more specialized analysis of their individual exposures to natural hazards, such as earthquake and windstorm.
-There is a separate fee for those services.
+Individual members may contract with the MPP Engineering Program Administrators to provide more specialized analysis of their individual exposures to specific or unique circumstances such as natural hazard exposures (earthquake, windstorm, flood, etc.).
+There may be a separate fee for these services, depending upon the studies or services requested.
+Please contact the MPP Engineering Program Administrators for more information.